-USAID has supported Kyrgyzstan’s transition from a Soviet republic to an independent democratic state since the early 1990s.
-During this time, Kyrgyzstan has oscillated between periods of authoritarianism, which ended in two revolutions (in 2005 and 2010), followed by the introduction of a working parliamentary system and a concerted effort to embrace transparency, accountability and openness throughout the government.
-During these tumultuous times, USAID has been a stalwart supporter of Kyrgyzstan’s civil society efforts and has assisted reformers within the Kyrgyz government who advocate for the protection of democratic institutions, support for human rights, and fair elections.
-Following the April 2010 revolution, USAID rapidly expanded its democracy and governance assistance to Kyrgyzstan to support the country’s democratic transition.
+USAID has supported Kyrgyzstan’s transition from a Soviet republic to an independent democratic state since the fall of communism in the early 1990s.
+During this time, the country has oscillated between periods of authoritarianism, which ended in two revolutions in 2005 and 2010.
+Since then, a working parliamentary system was introduced as part of a concerted effort to embrace transparency, accountability, and openness throughout the government.

-Maintaining and improving adherence to the rule of law in Kyrgyzstan is vital to the stability and prosperity of the country.
-We support reforms within the courts aimed to reduce corruption and improve fairness for all parties; this includes fair and open selection of judges and public access to court decisions.
-Human rights defenders are working with the police and courts to identify and reduce human rights violations and torture.
+Improving citizen access to justice and the rule of law in Kyrgyzstan is vital to the country's stability and prosperity.
+USAID supports reforms within the courts to reduce corruption and improve fairness for all parties.
+This includes increased public access to court proceedings and decisions, as well as the automation of court case distribution.

 On the local level, our programs help local governments to improve service delivery, meet citizen expectations, and create an environment that supports regional development.

 USAID also supports human rights defenders and organizations who monitor human rights abuses and advocate for the protection of rights.
 In addition, we work with non-state, private media to help them become more viable businesses and ensure that people have access to reliable, independent, and diverse sources of information.